cfw-guide/ios.cfw.guide/_pages/en_US/jailbreak/installing-p0sixspwn.md

 P0sixspwn is capable of jailbreaking every 64bit iOS device on firmware version 6.1.3 up to 6.1.6

 P0sixspwn is an untethered jailbreak meaning that it survives a reboot and and cause a permanent bootloop if something goes wrong.
-If you encounter a bootloop, restore your device via iTunes or Future Restore
+If you encounter a bootloop, restore your device via iTunes, Finder (macOS Catalina and newer) or Future Restore

 ## Downloads

 - Computer running macOS 10.12.X or older or Windows 7 (Windows 10 on Compatibility Mode may also work.
 Wine will not work.)
 - The latest version of [P0sixspwn](https://ih8sn0w.com/p0sixspwn.html)
-- iTunes version 11.1.5 or earlier (You'll have to Google that yourself)
+- iTunes version 11.1.5 or earlier (Google is your friend)

 ## Installing the application